tomjoht/learnapidoc/_docs/the_writing_process/docapis_reviewing.md

 So when I began my career as a technical writer, I more or less expected the same workflow.
 It took years of disappointment and frustration with the review process to realize that this isn't how the corporate world works, and it's not how documentation reviews work.

 In some ways, you don't even need to have much technical depth or familiarity with the content you're reviewing.
 You're _facilitating a process_, bringing people together to collect their feedback, making changes, and aligning different parties.
-You're arbitrating, aligning, clarifying, etc. By facilitating the review among different groups, you are moving content through this phase of editing and refinement.
-Think of your role as moving content through this part of the content lifecycle.
+You're arbitrating, aligning, clarifying, etc. By facilitating the review among different groups, you are moving content through this phase of its development.

 {% include random_ad4.html %}